mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 Multi-cluster monitoring is an important feature of the DKP platform because it allows you to monitor multiple Kubernetes clusters from a single pane of glass.
 This can help you to identify and troubleshoot problems that affect multiple clusters, and to plan for the capacity needs of your clusters.
-DKP gives administrators flexibility to define deploy various monitoring and alerting configurations per cluster or in a single centralized location.
+DKP gives administrators flexibility to define and deploy various monitoring and alerting configurations per cluster or in a single centralized location.

 [Prometheus]: https://prometheus.io